 Granicus is owned and operated within the United States.
 Therefore, the data that we collect from you will be transferred to, and stored at, a destination outside the European Economic Area (“EEA”)/UK.

-The remaining option open to us for data transfers from EU to the US are Standard Contract Clauses (SCCs), however we appreciate that these do not stop US government surveillance powers and laws, and we are therefore engaging with our partners to:
+The remaining option open to us for data transfers from EU to the US are Standard Contract Clauses (SCCs) and we are therefore engaging with our partners to:

 We are committed to ensuring that your personal data is secure.
 In order to prevent unauthorized access, loss or disclosure, we have put in place security controls that reduce the risk of a security breach of your personal data.